bleavelle/freecodecamp_exercises-/README.md

 ### 'DEMOGRAPHIC DATA ANALYZER':
 These are my answers to the questions for the demographic data analyzer exercise on freecodecamp.com.
-Instead of using their Replit popup-code-window thing, I just used the prompt to practice using pandas in Jupyter.
+Instead of fussing with their Replit popup-code-window thing, I answered the questions in the prompt using Jupyter.